An event every week that begins at 10:00 am on Monday, Wednesday and Friday, repeating until April 24, 2021

 The Butler Center offers a beginner’s genealogy class the second Monday of every month, taught by Rhonda Stewart, the Butler Center’s local history and genealogy expert.
 Participants will learn how to use online databases and city directories, as well as how to archive family documents.
 Jump-start your genealogy research with this fun and creative way to learn about the past.

-Due to ongoing public health concerns, Central Arkansas Library System (CALS) has suspended all programs and outreach through the end of August.
+Due to ongoing public health concerns, Central Arkansas Library System (CALS) has suspended all programs and outreach at this time.